Jacques Fabre-Jeune: Priesthood

 Fabre-Jeune was ordained a priest of the Scalabrinians on October 25, 1986, by Auxiliary Bishop Wilton D. Gregory at St. Theresa of Avila Church in Brooklyn.His first pastoral assignment from the Scalabrinians was at Our Lady of Guadalupe Parish in Immokalee, Florida.
 In 1990, during the Haitian refugee crisis, Fabre-Jeune was assigned as a chaplain to Haitian detainees at the American Guantanamo Bay Naval Base in Cuba.
 He was involved in a reported altercation with military police during their efforts to protect a detainee.

-In 1991, the Fabre-Jeune assigned Fabre-Jeune to the Dominican Republic. where he pastored a parish in San Pedro de Macorís for over a decade.
+In 1991, Fabre-Jeune was assigned to the Dominican Republic where he pastored a parish in San Pedro de Macorís for over a decade.
 There, he worked with Haitian immigrants and developed community services in an environment marked by ethnic and racial tension.

 Upon returning to the United States, Fabre-Jeune was assigned as a parochial vicar at St. Joseph’s Parish in Athens, Georgia (2006 to 2008), and Holy Trinity Parish in Peachtree City, Georgia (2008 to 2010).
 In 2009, he became administrator of San Felipe de Jesús Mission in Forest Park, Georgia.
 Fabre-Jeune led a predominantly Hispanic congregation and successfully spearheaded the construction of a new self-funded church, dedicated in 2011.

 From 2010 to 2022, Fabre-Jeune held multiple administrative roles in the Archdiocese of Atlanta, including: